crizstian/cinema-microservice-in-GO/deploy/hashicorp/Readme.md

 2020-01-21T21:33:25.516Z [INFO]  auth.handler: renewed auth token
 ```

-and since we are running the `vault agent` in the same vm where the `vault server` is running, we have set the vault agent address to `8007` so it doesnt collide with `8200`
+and since we are running the `vault agent` in the same vm where the `vault server` is running, we have set the vault agent address to `8007` so it doesnt collide with `8200`.

+With all the vault configurations already in place we can now start reviewing the Consul Configurations.

 ## Hashicorp Consul Configuration